Edric-Matwiejew/QuOp_MPI/README.md

 ## Build Requirements

-*FFTW compiled with the --enable-fortran, --enable-mpi and --enable-shared options.
++FFTW compiled with the --enable-fortran, --enable-mpi and --enable-shared options.
-*HDF5 compiled with the --enable-fortran, --enable-parallel, and --enable-shared options.
++HDF5 compiled with the --enable-fortran, --enable-parallel, and --enable-shared options.

 src/Makefile assumes that the include and lib directories contaning the FTW and HDf5 shared object libraries are located in /usr/.

 ## Python Dependencies

-*numpy
++numpy
-*scipy
++scipy
-*h5pyb
++h5pyb

 ## Installation on Unix-Like Systems
     cd qwao_mpi/src